 Each brand has vehicles that hold (or lose) their value more than others.
 For example, a Ford F-150 will retain more value than a Ford Fiesta for instance.

 While there are many different brands to choose from, this is a partial list of the most common brands.
 The average depreciation rate takes all models into account, not just one segment like trucks, compacts, or hybrids.

 Each brand is ranked from best to worst in terms of average resale value after three years.

 Once again, projected resale values for each brand vary by the model.
 The best way to find the projected depreciation within the next five years is with the Edmunds True Cost to Own Calculator.
-This tool can help you determine how much you can expect to earn from a new vehicle if you plan to sell it soon.
+This tool helps determine how much you can expect to earn from a new vehicle sale.

 For the most part, vehicles will all depreciate 40% to 60% within the first three and five years, respectively.
 But, each car brand makes some vehicles that will hold more value.
 That can mean be the difference of a couple thousand dollars that can be used for your next vehicle.
-Before, you sign on the dotted line for the first vehicle that you like, be sure to take a few minutes and research the most valuable car by brand or vehicle type to get the best long-term deal.
+Before, you sign on the dotted line for the first vehicle that you like, be sure to take a few minutes and research.
+It’s important to understand which brand, vehicle type gets the best long-term deal.